 - After that, set the actual Date and Time on your device.

-- Afterwards, access the car head unit’s “Settings”, then locate the “Date and Time” option and set the correct date/time on the device.
+- Afterward, access the car head unit’s “Settings”, then locate the “Date and Time” option and set the correct date/time on the device.

 - Check if Android Auto connects normally now.